Search engine by Freefind

 Monthly Meeting of the SHNA

-The next monthly meeting of the Sam Hughes Neighborhood Association will be held May 21, 2019 at 7:00 PM at the Himmel Park Library.
+The next monthly meeting of the Sam Hughes Neighborhood Association will be held August 20, 2019 at 7:00 PM at the Himmel Park Library.
+There will be no meeting in July.

 PLEASE NOTE: Unless otherwise announced, Board Meetings are held the 3rd Tuesday of each month.
 Look for minutes of recent meetings on the Minutes/Agendas page.